PythonRSAS/pythonrsas.github.io/_posts/2022-09-12-1-Topological-sort.md

     return L                   #   return L (a topologically sorted order)

 ```

+# Cycle detection

+# Compare with Floyd's algorithm for topological sort

 # Bellman-Ford algorithm
 Bellman-Ford is a single source shortest path (SSSP) algorithm for weighted directed graph.
 But Bellman-Ford is not the ideal SSSP because of time complexity $$O(E*V)$$.